 Cozette McCreery: Yeah, Sid was always the main one and then the two of us have worked independently.

 Sid Bryan: We knew each other, absolutely!
 Oh Gosh, we were good friends!
 We don’t agree all the time, it’s not like we’re sort of…

 Sid Bryan: We all have very strong opinions, absolutely.
 We do clash.
 But there is a friendship which is beyond the business.

-Joe Bates: And also other people could feel that they belong to us as well, they can hopefully feel that the brand is theirs too.
+Joe Bates: And also other people could feel that they belonged to us as well.
+They can hopefully feel that the brand is theirs too.

 Sid Bryan: We did collaborate with an artist each season, normally Djs and music producers, it happened from the very beginning and it is a very inclusive work with Sibling, that really encompasses what we’ve done from the beginning.
-We do get inspired by others and inspire other people that we thankfully can work with.
+We do get inspired by other and inspire other people that thankfully we can work with.

-Joe Bates: A very respective brand expert warned us against Sibling, because we wouldn’t be pronounceable and so wouldn’t be appreciated in the Far East, we would basically blocking out the Far East market and very happily and instantly the Far East was our first market and our strongest market.
+Joe Bates: A very respective brand expert warned us against Sibling, because we wouldn’t be pronounceable and so wouldn’t be appreciated in the Far East.
+We would basically be blocking out the Far East market.
+But very happily and instantly the Far East was our first market and our strongest market.

 How does the creative process work for you three?
 Do you each take on different roles?